-We listen to our families at all times, but every two years, we use a more formal process, as we invite parents to fill out our parent satisfaction survey.
+We always listen to our families, but every two years, we use a more formal process, as we invite parents to fill out our parent satisfaction survey.
 Parents' responses to this survey help us identify new objectives to serve families better.